dm03514/blog/go/how-i-structure-aws-lambdas-using-golang/README.md

 # Go: AWS Lambda Project Structure

 AWS Lambda is a serverless solution which enables engineers to deploy single functions.
 AWS Lambda handles orchestrating, executing, scaling the function invocations.
 It's important to structure go lambda projects so that the lambda is a simple entry point into the application, equivalent to `cmd/`.
-After a project is structured, it important to keep logic outside of the lambda, which allows for easy reuse and testing of the application logic.
+After a project is structured, it important to keep logic outside the lambda, which allows for easy reuse and testing of the application logic.
 The following are a series of steps which can be used in Go based lambda projects to help keep projects structured and increase the testability of lambda-based projects.

 # Structure